Surviving the Cold: Quick Fixes for a Broken Heater

 Step 2: Bundle Up and Insulate

 While you work on resolving the issue, it’s essential to keep yourself warm.
 Bundle up in layers of clothing and use extra blankets to stay cozy.
 If you have a fireplace, light a fire to provide some temporary heat.
 Close off any unused rooms to concentrate the heat in the areas you’re using.
 Additionally, use draft stoppers or towels to block any drafts under doors or windows.
-This will help to maintain a warmer while you wait for the heat to come back on.
+This will help to maintain a warmer environment while you wait for the heat to come back on.

 Step 3: Utilize Alternative Heat Sources